pwhermanson/heyspex/README.md

 ### Haven't Started
 - Connect Convex Database
 - Connect Firebase Auth
+- Connect Vercel
 - Github Integration
 - Create local MCP, connect to Cursor
 - Create "staged tasks" workflow
+- Create Docs V1
+- Google SpecKit Integration

+## Features

+### UI

+- Inspired by Linear.app, Spotify, Railway,
+- Each section is fully configurable - you can load any screen or tool into any section, resize them, expand/collapse them, and create custom views.
+This gives you the flexibility to arrange your workspace exactly how you need it.

 ## Quick Start